richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_HELTEC_MeshNode_T114_Digipeater/README.md

-# LoRa APRS Digipeater for MeshGate LITE v1
+# LoRa APRS Digipeater for HELTEC MeshNode T114

 ## You can support this project to continue to grow: